javierriveracastro/betteroll-swade/docs/Global-Actions.md

 #### Complex Selectors

-* `and_selector`: Takes a list of the above selectors and executes the action if all are true, i.e., 'and_selector'.
+* `and_selector`: Takes a list of the above selectors and executes the action if all are true, i.e., `and_selector`.
 As an example the following json will select and item that uses fighting skill and is owned by an actor whose name includes John.
 * `or_selector`: Takes a list of selectors and executes the action if at least one is true
 * `not_selector`: Takes a list of only on selector and executes the action if that selector conditions are NOT met.

-#### Example: Basic Selector
+#### Example: Basic `and_selector` Selector

 ```json
   "and_selector": [